-A cytology exam of urine is a test used to detect cancer and inflammatory diseases of the urinary tract.
+A cytology exam of urine is a test used to detect cancer and other diseases of the urinary tract.

-The urine sample is processed in a laboratory and examined under a microscope to look for abnormal cells.
+The urine sample is sent to a lab and examined under a microscope to look for abnormal cells.

 No special preparation is needed.

 There is no discomfort with a clean catch urine specimen.
 During cystoscopy, there may be slight discomfort when the scope passed through the urethra into the bladder.

 The test is done to detect cancer of the urinary tract.
 It is often done when blood is seen in the urine.